kumarikandam/trapcss/documentary/2-CLI/index.md

 ## CLI

-_DropCSS_ can be used from the CLI.
+_TrapCSS_ can be used from the CLI.

 <argufy>types/arguments.xml</argufy>

-For example, having these two files, we can use `dropcss` from the command line:
+For example, having these two files, we can use `trapcss` from the command line:

 <table>
 <tr>